mruizve/datasets/README.md

-# image-datasets
+# facedata
-Automation tools for splitting image datasets into training and testing sets
+Automation tools for splitting face datasets into training and testing sets